ArthurHydr/Subdomain-Scan/README.md

 # Subdomain-Scan #
 ---
-**Subdomain-Scan is a tool for students and professionals in the programming area, pentest.**
+**Subdomain-Scan is a tool for students and professionals in the programming and pentest area.**
 **Any use for other purposes is at your risk and choice!**

 ## Requirements